dariansweb/dariansweb.github.io/lpi-exams/lpi-e/exam3-a.md

 <link rel="stylesheet" type="text/css" href="../../../style.css">

 # Linux Essentials Certification Practice Exam
-## Topic: Awareness of major applications as well as their uses and development.
+## Topic: Major Open Source Applications
 ### Fill in the blanks

 1. Answer: b) dpkg
         - Explanation: dpkg is the primary package management tool used by Debian-based systems, including Ubuntu.
 It is responsible for installing, removing, and managing individual packages.

 2. Answer: a) apt-get install
     - Explanation: The apt-get command is used to manage packages on Debian-based systems.
 The install option is used to install a new package, and the package name should be provided after the install option.